personalis/hgvslib/README.md

 Brief description
 -----------------------------
-hgvslib provides methods to parse and compare the equivalency of variant strings described according to Human Genome Variation Society (HGVS) syntax.
+hgvslib is a package for parsing and comparing variant strings described according to recommendations by the Human Genome Variation Society (HGVS).

 Purpose
 -----------------------------